-Distinguished Professor and MacArthur Foundation Chair
+Distinguished Professor of Black Studies and MacArthur Foundation Chair

 Room 3631 South Hall